bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 Edition*](#the_cxx_programming_language_special_edition).
-While that book mostly just covered the C++ language, Stroustrup made some references to writing tests and some other basic software engineering best practices but it was very minimal (after all, this was a book about a programming language, not software engineering).
-Later my first year of graduate school I was introduced to the book [*Design Patterns*](#design_patterns_1995) by a Computer Science Ph.D. student at CMU.
-Armed with the knowledge of C++ and Design Patterns, I set about writing a sizable amount of software implementing advanced numerical algorithms for constrained optimization as part of my Ph.D. work (the optimization package at that point was called rSQP++ for reduced successive quadratic programming).
+While that book mostly just covered the C++ language, Stroustrup made some references to writing tests and some other basic software engineering best practices but it was minimal (after all, this was a book about a programming language, not software engineering).
+Later in my first year of graduate school, I was introduced to the book [*Design Patterns*](#design_patterns_1995) by a Computer Science Ph.D. student at CMU.
+Armed with the knowledge of C++ and Design Patterns, I set about writing a sizable amount of software implementing advanced numerical algorithms for constrained optimization as part of my Ph.D. work (the optimization package at that point was called [rSQP++](../publications#rsqpxx_2003) for reduced successive quadratic programming).

 When I started working at Sandia National Labs in 2001 after my Ph.D., I continued writing object-oriented parallel numerical software in C++,